psgonza/bynario_posts/2015-11-11-does-knowing-all-the-idioms-make-you-a-better-coder.markdown

-title: does knowing all the idioms/built-in functions make you a better coder?
+title: Does knowing all the idioms/built-in functions make you a better coder?
 date: 2015-11-11 11:11:11
 slug: 2015-11-11-does-knowing-all-the-idioms-make-you-a-better-coder
 tag: python, coding, opinion